 - Ensure your teen only takes the drug as directed.
 Opioids should never be crushed.
 Some teens abuse opioids by crushing them to snort or inject them, which overcomes the slow-release mechanism and allows the drug to be absorbed faster.
 This can lead to overdose and death.
 According to the FDA, the most commonly abused narcotics include codeine, Oxycontin, Vicodin, and Demerol.

-- When the pain is gone, so should the medicine.
+- Get rid of the medicine when the pain is gone.
 Flush it down the toilet.
 Make sure you are not letting your teen take the drug for longer than prescribed.

-- Opioids should not be taken simultaneously with benzodiazepines (anti-anxiety medicine) or alcohol.
+- Do not take opioids with benzodiazepines (anti-anxiety medicine) or alcohol.
 Combined, these substances cause breathing to be slowed to a dangerous level.
 Make sure your teen isn’t drinking or taking benzos while on painkillers.

 Washington State recently developed Guidelines on Prescribing Opioids for Pain Management.
 This fascinating read gives you a behind-the-scenes look at what healthcare professionals are doing to mitigate adolescent access to prescription opioids.
 While the data is geared towards dentists, the booklet contains two important statistics: